-EDITORIAL by Kaspar Bonde Eriksen, FO partner (MA International Politics) & Martin Juncher, FO founder (MA Political Science)
+EDITORIAL by Kaspar Bonde Eriksen, Partner, MA International Politics and Martin Juncher, Partner, MA Political Science.

 The world, communities and Free Observer in change

 The year 2020-2021

 A year in which we witnessed what appeared like a near-perfect execution of a globally orchestrated and coordinated “pandemic exercise”, the past 12 months brought us a dramatic shift in – and introduction to – new dimensions of power, and enactments of government overreach.

 This morphed into a not-so-delicate mixture of subtle and more blatant means of local, albeit universally copied, oppression and censorship.
 To add to its potency, it was accompanied by a fear-laden media-bombardment of one-sided ‘information’ and ‘reporting’; rhetorical devices repeated ad nauseum, combining warning-, pleading- and accusatory calls for a radically misconstrued “social concern and understanding”; at worst, downright silencing critical voices, at best, denouncing them for something akin to heresy and endangering their fellow citizens when falling short of blind conformity.

 As if insufficiently radical, yet a further layer of indirect control was applied, by establishing a very singular discourse, which somehow managed to clothe its pretend-empathy in divisiveness – moral condemnation, later legal punishment, for failure to comply; coupled with wildly exaggerated projections of imminent doom, and the necessity of self-flagellating via masking, continuous cleansing, and physical distancing).
 A truly warped sense of health expressed in decidedly unhealthy practices, and worryingly much else on top.